 - Meet important SLAs with enhanced throughput by deploying multiple nodes of EFT Enterprise to allow the collective EFT environment to efficiently use available resources

 - Improve scalability with the ability to share common configurations across nodes, eliminating the challenge of having multiple servers set up with different configurations

 Meet your SLAs with EFT with High Availability today!
-Download a trial version of EFT Enterprise to get started.
+Download a trial version of Globalscape EFT to get started.